Skip to main contentSkip to navigation

 Specialist Product

 Finance multi-unit freehold properties with diversified income streams.
-Access competitive rates from 5.5% for properties with multiple self-contained units and mixed-use potential.
+Access market-leading rates from 5.5% for properties with multiple self-contained units and mixed-use potential.

 Multi Unit Freehold HMO Mortgages - Large Scale Property Investment Finance